 We were having so much fun that even my husband joined in on our little craft time to make an egg of his own.
 Follow the easy steps below to make these colorful and festive eggcellent Easter eggs.

 - White paper.
-Poster board works best but you can certainly use plain computer paper if that’s all you have on hand.
+This Poster board works best but you can certainly use plain computer paper if that’s all you have on hand.

 - A pencil/crayon